-NetScout Systems Inc. announced this morning that it will acquire Network General Corp. in a deal worth roughly
+NetScout Systems Inc. announced this morning that it will acquire Network General Corp. in a deal worth roughly $205 million.

 NetScout, which makes network performance management tools, said users of both vendors' products will benefit from the deal, with NetScout users getting expert packet analysis and data mining and Network General users getting real-time monitoring and troubleshooting.